M1 International Track in France, Site Orsay

 - Synthetic biology

-Additional elective courses may also be provided but these will only open if there is a minimum of 10 registered students.
+Elective courses only open if there is a minimum of 10 registered students.
 Some elective courses cannot be chosen together because of schedule conflicts.

 We are offering a research-driven Master program through which students can focus on their own research interests and can develop individual research trajectories.

-The concept of "Masteriales" asks to students to organize in small groups and to design an innovative thematic and/or technological research project in a limited time (48h).
-At the end, they have to present their project in an argumentative manner in front of a jury of academic and private scientists, institutionals, communication specialists and financials.
-Students will also have to write a proposal to a call for a virtual research grant.
-Taking place from the first days of the academic year, the annual edition of the "Masteriales" allows a better group cohesion, a possible disinhibition and a confidence of students in themselves.
+The concept of “Masteriales” requires students to organize themselves in small groups and to design an innovative thematic and/or technological research project in a limited time (48 hours).
+At the end, they must present their project in a reasoned way before a jury of scientists.
+Students will also be asked to write a virtual research grant application.
+Taking place from the first days of the academic year, the annual edition of the “Masteriales” allows for better group cohesion, a possible disinhibition and building of self-confidence among the students.
 They also discover some of the difficulties inherent in designing research projects.

-During the first semester, students will rotate between 2 to 4 laboratories for a period of 4 weeks in University of Paris-Saclay partner Institutions in the field of Life Sciences.
-Rotations cover a wide range of research topics and will address issues on how model organisms advance science.
+During the first semester, students have the possibility of performing laboratory rotations for a period of 2 to 4 weeks in partner establishments of the Université Paris-Saclay in the field of Life Sciences.
+The rotations cover a wide range of research topics and will address questions about how model organisms advance science.

 During the second semester, students will be tutored in a teaching unit leading to the conception of a research project that will be undertaken during an 8-week internship in a host scientific laboratory.
 This training provides students with an ideal opportunity to prepare for a career in research (in both academic and private settings).